talicopanda/friendly-guide-to-uoft-cs/README.md

 - [Reddit](https://www.reddit.com/): Reddit is a surprisingly useful to get the opinion of people that already took a certain course and know what it was like.
 For that reason, I would take everything with a grain of salt as and you have to see whose opinions you really trust as their mileages may vary.
 I often find it useful to search for `<course code> uoft reddit` on Google as that usually returns the top posts where people discuss the course.

 ### Hidden Gems
-Some of these may be useful and interesting!
+Some of these may be useful and interesting:

 - **Minors:** A lot of students like to explore their interests with a Minor in a different area.
 CS overlaps quite a bit with some Math and Stats requirements.
 Therefore, it is no surprise that most students end up doing a Minor in Stats or Math.
 - **CS Courses**: